-In the event that the accountable manager or, in the case of design organisations, the head of the design organisation has no previous experience in the areas of activity pertinent to Part-IS, he or she may gain the necessary understanding by attending a training covering the content the Regulation and the technical basis for compliance.
+In the event that the accountable manager has no previous experience in the areas of activity pertinent to Part-IS, he or she may gain the necessary understanding by attending a training covering the content the Regulation and the technical basis for compliance.
 In particular, the training material should cover the overarching objectives of Part-IS, and the assessment should evaluate the understanding of these regulatory objectives.

-AMC1 IS.D.OR.240(b) Personnel requirements
+AMC1 IS.I.OR.240(b) Personnel requirements